mlcommons/medperf/docs/mlcubes/mlcube_models.md

 1. Gives a Human-readable name to the MLCube Project.
 2. Determines how the MLCube root folder will be named.
 3. Gives a Human-readable description to the MLCube Project.
 4. Documents the MLCube implementation by specifying the author.
-Please use your own name here.
 5. Indicates how many GPUs should be visible by the MLCube.
 6. MLCubes use Docker containers under the hood.
 Here, you can provide an image tag to the image that will be created by this MLCube. **You should use a correct name that allows you to upload it to a Docker registry.**